carlohamalainen/carlohamalainen.github.io/_posts/2013-01-18-installation-notes-wxhaskell-on-debian-squeeze.md

 rm -fr wxc-0.90.0.4
 </pre>

-Beware that the patch to wxc is under cabal&#8217;s control, so it could be lost if wxc is upgraded, etc. Finally, try to install again using:
+Beware that the patch to wxc is under cabal's control, so it could be lost if wxc is upgraded, etc. Finally, try to install again using:

 <pre>cabal install wx
 </pre>